 Mark’s prior experience includes positions as an investment officer with Exchange Bank’s Wealth Management division and as an institutional equity trader with Wells Fargo Securities in San Francisco.
 He earned his bachelor’s degree in accounting from Santa Clara University, and is a CERTIFIED FINANCIAL PLANNER™ professional as well as an Accredited Estate Planner®.
 Mark is a member of the Redwood Empire Estate Planning Council, the Financial Planning Association, and the National Association of Personal Financial Advisors.

-ON A PERSONAL NOTE: Mark is a native of Santa Rosa, and lives there with his wife and three energetic sons.
+ON A PERSONAL NOTE: Mark is a native of Santa Rosa and lives there with his family.
 He enjoys mountain biking, surfing, and coaching youth sports.

 What is the biggest financial risk you face?
 People often think of their investment portfolio or 401(k), but your biggest asset may be the equity you have in your home.
 The catastrophic fires and devastating losses the past few years have refocused homeowners on insurance.
 Through my personal experience of losing my home in the […]